mwiraszka/Chordbomb/README.md

 <br><br>
 ## Version 1.0.0
 Currently in development, with `version 1.0.0` set to be deployed in May 2021.
 Features will include:
-* 10 songs retrievable using Firebase's Realtime Database
+* 10 songs stored in Firebase's Firestore Database, able to be retrieved and edited from the app
+* Admin login for editing songs in-app
 * Search-as-you-type functionality
 * Ability to increase text font-size and toggle between 3 different chord modes when viewing song
 * Fully responsive design with lazy-loading implemented for increased performance